veltzer/demos-devops-terraform/exercises/intermediate/05/exercise.md

 "terraform apply" is subsequently run.
 ```

-We can see that our key pair name is set as we expect it to be with the `-dev` sufix, and the related tag set as expected.
+We can see that our key pair name is set as we expect it to be with the `-dev` suffix, and the related tag set as expected.
 Let's apply and actually create our key pair for the dev environment

 ```bash
 $ terraform apply